retirement-income

 The fallacy of income replacement

 Some time ago, I wrote an article about the so-called 80% rule.
 This described the rule of thumb whereby you need to plan on replacing 80% of your pre-retirement income.
 Whether it’s 80% or 75% or any other figure doesn’t matter.
-The fallacy is that you should first determine your required post-retirement income, and then figure out how to generate it.
+The fallacy is to start by determining a required post‑retirement income and then working backwards.

 What’s wrong with this?
 The simple answer is that the income you pick may be the wrong one.
-If it’s too high it will force you to take too much risk.
-If it’s too low you’ll miss out on spending you could have afforded.
+If it’s too high it may imply taking more risk; if it’s too low it may lead to spending less than you could have afforded.

 Retirement spending not retirement income

-Focusing primarily on retirement income is simply wrong.
+Focusing primarily on retirement income can be misleading.
 The primary focus should be on spending.
-It’s only after you’ve worked out your likely spending patterns both before and after retirement that you should start thinking about income replacement.
+It’s only after considering likely spending patterns, both before and after retirement, that income replacement becomes meaningful.

 There are two types of spending:

-Once you’ve identified all of your essential spending, in theory it should be possible to pick a sustainable level of discretionary spending.
-This would also depend upon things including your existing assets and debts, you’re current income, and your planned retirement date.
+Once you’ve identified all of your essential spending, in theory it may be possible to identify a sustainable level of discretionary spending.
+This would also depend upon things including your existing assets and debts, your current income, and your planned retirement date.

 An impossible calculation?